You can find this manual item also in our workshop. Click here to view the workshop video.

 2. Create a new field

-Once you have selected a step to add a field to, you can choose a field type in the left panel of the form builder.
+Once you have selected a step to add a field to, you can choose a field type in the field panel, shown on the right side of the form builder.
+The full list of field types is provided below:

 - Number: this field can only contain numbers.